 We've all experienced burns… in the kitchen, on the beach… and if you've been lucky enough to have an aloe vera plant nearby, you may have experienced this popular soothing and healing remedy right from the source (commercial aloe vera topical preparations are also widely used).

-Martie Whittekin, author of “Natural Alternatives to Nexium, Maalox, Tagamet, Prilosec & Other Acid Blockers: What to Use to Relieve Acid Reflux, Heartburn, and Gastric Ailments” as well as “Aloe Vera Modern Science Sheds Light on an Ancient Herbal Remedy , joined me and Lisa Davis, my co-host on RadioMD, to give us the full scoop on aloe vera’s multiple applications.
-She recalled her own story of using aloe vera on a bad grease burn, and explained to us that the tissue healing and soothing relief of aloe vera that we see on the outside is just as dramatic on our insides too.
+Martie Whittekin, author of "Natural Alternatives to Nexium, Maalox, Tagamet, Prilosec & Other Acid Blockers: What to Use to Relieve Acid Reflux, Heartburn, and Gastric Ailments" as well as "Aloe Vera Modern Science Sheds Light on an Ancient Herbal Remedy", joined me and Lisa Davis, my co-host on RadioMD, to give us the full scoop on aloe vera's multiple applications.
+She recalled her own story of using aloe vera on a bad grease burn and explained to us that the tissue healing and soothing relief of aloe vera that we see on the outside are just as dramatic on our insides too.

 Since aloe vera is SO popular as an external remedy but seems less well-known as an internal supplement, I was curious to know if it's safe to take aloe vera internally for a long period of time.
 According to Martie, "the question really is, is it safe in this environment […] to go day by day and NOT take aloe vera," she teased.
 Aloe vera has been shown to have anti-inflammatory action, help improve immune function, heal the tissues of the intestines, moderate acid reflux, balance blood sugar and improve antioxidant levels in the bloodstream.